HyperviewHQ/hyperview_docs/documentation/product/document-management/index.md

 You must be a Power User, Data Center Manager, or Administrator to be able to add a document.
 If you are adding documents from *Information → Documents* and are a Data Center Manager or Power User, you must also have access to the underlying asset.

-You can add a new document from the Documents grid for all assets (*Assets → Documents*) or an asset's Documents grid (*Information → Documents*).
+You can add a new document from the Documents grid for all assets (*Documents*) or an asset's Documents grid (*Information → Documents*).
 The steps are similar, but the outcome is slightly different:

-- Adding a document from *Assets → Documents* will add the document.
+- Adding a document from *Documents* will add the document.
 - Adding a document from *Information → Documents* will add the document, as well as create the asset-document association.

-### Adding a document from *Assets → Documents*
+### Adding a document from *Documents*

-1. Go to *Assets → Documents → Add*.
+1. Go to *Documents → Add*.

 2. Enter details as follows: